JuliaPalacios/Covid19_Analyses/README.md

 3. Accessing the sequences is slow.
 You can subset data with subset_fasta.R

+4. Indexing a large file and accessing it via the indexed file can be faster and more efficient.
+For an example, see subset_filter.R

-2. Quick estimates are generated with fast_covid.R
+5. Quick estimates are generated with fast_covid.R

-2. Estimates of Mutation rate
+6. Estimates of Mutation rate

-3. Population Structure
+7. Population Structure

-4. Diversity (Effective population size) [Preliminary](https://github.com/JuliaPalacios/Covid19_Analyses/blob/master/phylodynamic/Phylodynamic_Analyses1.pdf)
+8. Diversity (Effective population size) [Preliminary](https://github.com/JuliaPalacios/Covid19_Analyses/blob/master/phylodynamic/Phylodynamic_Analyses1.pdf)

-5. Comparative Analyses
+9. Comparative Analyses

-6. Comparison to Surveillance Data
+10. Comparison to Surveillance Data

 ## Contributors: